 There are several important things you should know about sexual assault:

-It is not your fault.
 No matter what happened to you, no one has the right to hurt you, pressure or coerce you into sexual contact or take away your choice about your body.
 If you are unsure whether what you experienced is sexual violence, talking to a victim advocate might help you clarify things.

-You are not alone.
 There are many people and services available who want to help you on and off campus.
 Consider talking with a victim advocate about your options.
 You can contact the campus victim advocate at email@example.com or 765-285-7844.

-You can always seek medical attention.
 No matter when your assault occurred or whether or not you wish to make a report, it is most important that you take care of yourself.
 There may be injuries as a result of sexual assault that you cannot see.

-It is your decision to tell.
 There is no shame in being a victim of sexual violence—the shame lies with the person who perpetrated the violence.
 However, for many reasons including your safety, you may be concerned about confidentiality.
 It is your choice to talk to someone about what happened.
 At Ball State, the campus victim advocate, medical providers, and counselors at the Counseling Center are completely confidential and are bound not to share anything without your permission unless someone's life is in danger or ordered to by a court of law.

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241